rancher/elemental-toolkit/DEVELOPMENT.md

 ## Tests from ISO

-In the case of the installer tests, we boot from the ISO, simulating how and end user would install cOS into a baremetal machine.
+In the case of the installer tests, we boot from the ISO, simulating how and end user would install Elemental into a baremetal machine.

 The test setup is done via the `make/Makefile.test` with `create_vm_from_iso_bios` or `create_vm_from_iso_efi` targets.
 The test run is done via ginkgo, test suites are under the `test/installer` directory.